nokia/SBOM-QA/DOC/SBOM-QA_Test.md

 #### 5.3.2.
 Diffs / Comparisons

-[SBOMDIFF](https://github.com/anthonyharrison/sbomdiff) | [v0.5.6](https://github.com/anthonyharrison/sbomdiff/releases/tag/v0.5.6) is a Python-based tool used to compare two SBOM  files and identify differences between them.
+The [sbomdiff](https://github.com/anthonyharrison/sbomdiff) | [v0.5.6](https://github.com/anthonyharrison/sbomdiff/releases/tag/v0.5.6) is a Python-based tool used to compare two SBOM  files and identify differences between them.
 It supports both SPDX and CycloneDX formats and detects:

 - Package version changes
 - Added or removed packages